The Phone Screen:

-A candidate’s first conversation with your company, typically a call with a Recruiter, is the most important step of the hiring process.
-This phone call sets the tone, sets expectations, and sets your company’s talent bar.
+The Phone Screen is the most important step of the hiring process.
+This is usually the first conversation with your company and sets the tone, sets expectations, and sets your company’s talent bar…

 How do you ensure your recruiters create a great first impression?